Lazy-Jedi/lazy-seven-zip/README.md

 ## Examples - Extracting an Archive

-### Method 1 - Extract and Archive with no Password
+### Method 1 - Extract an Archive with no Password

 ```csharp